TrueFiEng/Waffle/docs/source/configuration.rst

 Usage with Lernajs
 ------------------

-Waffle works with `lerna <https://lernajs.io/>`__, but require additional configuration.
+Waffle works with `lerna <https://lernajs.io/>`__, but requires additional configuration.
-When lerna cross-links npm packages in monorepo, it creates symbolic links to original catalog.
+When lerna cross-links npm packages in monorepo, it creates symbolic links to the original catalog.
-That leads to sources files located beyond allowed paths.
+They lead to sources files located beyond allowed paths.
 This process breaks compilation with native solc.

-If you see a message like below in your monorepo setup:
+If you see the following message in your monorepo setup:

 .. code-block:: text